bweatherson/iribook/03-knowledge.md

 ```{r child='03s-ClosureNotes.md'}
 ```

+### Multiple Premise Closure {#andintro}

-## Puzzles
+## Leftovers

-* Anisa and Blaise - actually in section 1
-* Coraline
-* And-introduction
-* Same source
 * Modals (I don't remember what I had in mind here, though maybe it is the stuff about marbles from GBC)
-* Miners and doctors (I don't remember what I had in mind here, though maybe it is just 2.2 from KBI)
+* Miners and doctors (I don't remember what I had in mind here, though maybe it is just 2.2 from KBI, and that goes to objections)